obiwanjacobi/Zlang/docs/compiler/meta.md

 s = MyStruct
     ...

-if s#field1     // does 'field1' exist?
+if s#field1     // does 'field1' exist at compile time?
     ...
 ```